Cave of the Apocalypse: St. John of Patmos

 St. John of Patmos (also known as John the Revelator, John the Divine, or John the Theologian) was a member of Jesus Christ's inner circle (The Twelve Disciples).
-The Roman Empire deemed the early Christians as a strange cult and were recognized as troublesome individuals and potential issues for the Empire.
+The Roman Empire deemed the early Christians a strange cult and were recognized as troublesome individuals and potential issues for the Empire.
 During the 1st century under the Roman rule of Domitian, several followers of Christ were persecuted and exiled to the island Patmos.
 Banishment during this time period was a common punishment for crimes such as practicing magic and/or astrology.
 To the Roman Empire, prophecy was an identical offense whether Pagan, Christian, or Jewish, as the Romans viewed it as a threat to their power.
 For this reason, St. John of Patmos, among countless others, were sent to Patmos to serve out their prison sentence under the harsh conditions of the small and rocky island.

 On this island, St. John received visions of the final days of Earth, witnessing destruction of the old Earth and the creation of the new Earth as the Holy City of Jerusalem came down from heaven.
 The cave became a place of refuge for him, and his faithful disciple and scribe Prochorus who had also been exiled.
 It has been told in Christian tradition that the rock inside the cave was shredded, and through three thin openings, symbolizing the Holy Trinity, he heard a loud voice in his head instructing him to write down what he saw in a book and send it to the seven churches.
 The location on the island in which he received and recorded these visions became known as the Cave of the Apocalypse to signify the event of the end of the world, and he compiled his writings into what became known as the Book of Revelation in the bible.